 Solution #2: Run Speed Tests and Try Network Bonding.

-If your guests watching online can’t hear you, you’ll lose their attention.
+Cell phones and webcams are really bad at reproducing quality audio at a wedding.
+If your guests watching online can’t hear the event crystal clear, you’ll lose their attention.
+A cell phone's mic is omnidirectional so it's picking up distracting noises from all around.
 Those that say the mic on a cell phone or laptop is “good enough” obviously don’t care as much about their Guest’s Experience.
+It's good enough for a Facetime call, but not a Wedding!
 It can be argued that audio is MORE important than video when engaging your viewers on a live stream.

 Solution #3: Connect to the Audio Mixer for audio that’s Loud and Clear!